Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             tion_id(integer):replicate_id(alphabet):strand(+ or
                             -).
       --frag_libs FRAG_LIBS [FRAG_LIBS ...], -fl FRAG_LIBS [FRAG_LIBS ...]
-                            library name of fragment libraries.
+                            library name of fragmented libraries.
 The format is: wig _file_name:fragmented(frag):condition_id(integer):repl
                             icate_id(alphabet):strand(+ or -).
       --tex_notex TEX_NOTEX, -te TEX_NOTEX
-                            For tex +/- libraries, sRNA candidates should be detected by both or just one.(1/2) Default is 2.
+                            For tex +/- libraries, sRNA candidates should be detected by both or just one.(1/2) Default is 1.
       --replicates_tex REPLICATES_TEX, -rt REPLICATES_TEX
                             The sRNA of tex +/- libraries should be detected more than this number of replicates.